Chalwk/JeriCraftDocs/MINECRAFT/features/features.md

 **Slimefun** is a **tech and magic mod-inspired plugin** that adds hundreds of hours of new content to Minecraft.
 From advanced machinery to magical items, Slimefun offers endless possibilities for creativity and exploration.

-For detailed instructions on getting started, please refer to our [Slimefun Guide](../guides/Slimefun.md).

 📖 Guide: [Slimefun Guide](../guides/Slimefun.md)
 🔗 Project Page: [Slimefun 4 on GitHub](https://github.com/Slimefun/Slimefun4)